Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Discussion and Conclusion

-In this paper, we proposed an unsupervised phoneme and word discovery method that exploits phonological and co-occurrence cues, to imitate the lexical acquisition process of infants by statistical learning.
+In this paper, we proposed an unsupervised phoneme and word discovery method that exploits phonological and co-occurrence cues, to imitate the lexical acquisition process of infants using statistical learning.
 The main features of the proposed method are the following two points: (i) It integrates HDP-HLM, a probabilistic generative model for simultaneous phoneme and word discovery, and MLDA, a probabilistic generative model for multimodal object categorization. (ii) Multimodal sensor observations of image, tactile, and audio stimuli can be simultaneously used as co-occurrence cues for lexical acquisition.
-The experimental results showed that the proposed method improved the word discovery performance for the entire utterance compared to the existing methods that do not utilize co-occurrence cues.
+Experimental results showed that the proposed method improved word discovery performance for the entire utterance compared to the existing methods that do not use co-occurrence cues.
 These results suggest that the proposed method can find words more accurately than existing methods, insofar as the words express the characteristics of the object.
-In addition, an experiment to increase the modality weight of the words in the categorization found that the categorization performance and word discovery performance were improved.
-This result may provide some insight into the conundrum of whether words come first or concepts come first in the development of infants.
+In addition, increasing the modality weight of the words in the categorization improved the categorization and word discovery performance.

+The study focused on the critical elements for language acquisition (i.e., co-occurrence cues) claimed by Safran et al~\cite{saffran2018infant,saffran2020statistical,saffran1996word}.
+Therefore, perception/cognition and learning, rather than utterance and production, were considered.
+Future perspectives may involve the utilization of language to utter (reproduce) learned words and sentences on their own.
+Other essential factors involved in the development of language acquisition include a perceptual reorganization and vocabulary spurt~\cite{Rost2009,Werker2002,Gertner2006,Goldfield1990}.
+Constructing a unified computational model that accounts for multiple developmental stages in language acquisition remains a challenging and unresolved issue.

+The proposed method has a limitation in setting the number of object categories.
+However, HDP-MLDA~\cite{nakamura2011multimodal}, which extends MLDA with a nonparametric Bayesian method (specifically, the Dirichlet process), automatically estimates the appropriate number of categories for the data.
+It is easy to extend the MLDA part of the proposed method to HDP-MLDA.
+In the future, the limitation on the number of object categories could be resolved.

-Our future prospects include (i) enabling word discovery that incorporates prosodic cues~\cite{okuda2021prosody} into the proposed method, and (ii) using the acquired words for human-robot interaction and feedback learning through speech synthesis.
+Our future study prospects include (i) enabling word discovery that incorporates prosodic cues~\cite{okuda2021prosody} into the proposed method, and (ii) using the acquired words for human-robot interaction and feedback learning through speech synthesis.